The forensic spray that is helping to combat violence against women

 When he appeared and tried to enter the house, she sprayed the liquid spray from the window.

-SmartWater helped authorities criminally prosecute the man as it placed him at the scene of the crime.
+SmartWater helped authorities criminally prosecute the man by placing him at the scene of the crime.

 He was jailed for 24 weeks and given a two-year restraining order.